mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSMessage;
 ~~~

-Messages from senders that aren't in the group are sent as MLSPlaintext.
+Messages from senders that aren't in the group are sent as PublicMessage.
 See
 {{external-proposals}} and {{joining-via-external-commits}} for more details.

 The following structure is used to fully describe the data transmitted in